-In 2013, the KRG constructed its own pipeline to the Turkish border (referred to in this Annual Information Form as the Kurdistan Region Export Pipeline) for the export of oil from the Kurdistan Region independent of SOMO and the Iraqi Federal Government.
+In 2013, the KRG constructed its own pipeline to the Turkish border (referred to in this Annual Information Form as the Kurdistan Oil Export Pipeline) for the export of oil from the Kurdistan Region independent of SOMO and the Iraqi Federal Government.
 The Iraqi Federal Government has historically disputed the assertion of the KRG that it is able to lawfully export oil outside of SOMO and has periodically sought to restrict such exports through diplomatic pressure and a series of legal proceedings around the world.
 In 2014, the Iraqi Federal Government withheld budget payments to the KRG, prejudicing the KRG's ability to fund government services and remit proceeds from export sales to producing oil contractors in the Kurdistan Region.

 In November 2014, an interim agreement was reached by the Iraqi Federal Government and the KRG to address the dispute over oil exports.
 The agreement, finalized in December 2014, required the delivery of defined quantities of oil by the KRG to the Iraqi Federal Government, financial support for the Peshmerga and a normalization of budget payments.
 Each of the Iraqi Federal Government and the KRG subsequently alleged that the other had failed to meet their obligations under the agreement.
-Such failures have negatively affected the finances of the KRG and, at times, its ability to remit full proceeds from export sales to producing oil contractors in the Kurdistan Region.
-While the KRG has made cash payments to producers consistently since September 2015, there continues to be uncertainty regarding the ability of the KRG have been positive and co-operative in recent months, and monthly transfers to the KRG are budgeted to be higher in 2019, there are no assurances that the relationship will not deteriorate in the future.
+Such failures and subsequent disagreements have negatively affected the finances of the KRG and, at times, its ability to remit full proceeds from export sales to producing oil contractors in the Kurdistan Region.
+While the KRG has generally made cash payments to producers consistently since September 2015, a series of geopolitical and economic events in late 2019 and early 2020 led to lengthened delays in receipt by Forza Petroleum of proceeds from sales.